Infineon/linux-optiga-trust-m/README.md

 #### Client Setup

-Ensure *Infineon OPTIGA(TM) Trust M CA 300.pem* is in the current directory.
+Ensure *Infineon OPTIGA(TM) Trust M CA 300 Root CA 2.pem* is in the current directory.

 #### Running the demonstration